Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-2-opslag-in-de-database-en.markdown

 #### 2.1.15 Notes
 *Legal Ground f, track special data*
 In some cases it is convenient that extra comments are saved about members.
-For example the comment that someones e-mail address is not working or that a donor contribution is established.
+For example the comment that someone's e-mail address is not working or that a donor contribution is established.

 ### 2.2 Student Administration

 #### 2.2.1 Student number
 *Legal Ground f, minimal operation of the website of Inter-Actief*
 On the website of Inter-*Actief* a student number can be used to log in to the website.
-Inter-*Actief* also uses the student number to aquire grants from the university (see [3.1.1 Transfer to Faculty](#311-transfer-to-faculty)) and to prolong the study long memberships.
+Inter-*Actief* also uses the student number to acquire grants from the university (see [3.1.1 Transfer to Faculty](#311-transfer-to-faculty)) and to prolong the study long memberships.

 #### 2.2.2 Study Periods
 *Legal Ground f, profiling based on studies*
 Inter-*Actief* sends various mails to her members and uses profiling based on, among other things, your study/studies.
-For this, Inter-*Actief* saves your study peroids.
+For this, Inter-*Actief* saves your study periods.
 A study period concerns one study, starting a master means starting a new study period.

 #### 2.2.3 Do-group
 *Legal Ground f, profiling based on do-group*